MileHacker Logo

 Shopska Salata

-A refreshing salad with diced tomatoes, cucumbers, peppers, and onions, topped with grated Sirene cheese coupled with parsley.
+A refreshing salad with diced tomatoes, cucumbers, peppers, and onions, garnished with grated Sirene cheese accompanied by parsley.
 Found in every traditional restaurant.

 Banitsa

 A traditional pastry made from thin phyllo dough, filled with eggs and Sirene cheese.
-Eaten for the morning food or as a snack.
+Eaten for the morning meal or as something small to eat.

 The quintessential Bulgarian street food.